Read time 5 minutes

 5. The recovered contacts will be moved to the Deleted Items folder.
 You can quickly move the deleted contacts to your contact list using the 1st method.

-3. Recover deleted Contacts in Outlook on the Web
+How to recover deleted contacts in Outlook on the Web

-The user can configure the Office 365 account in Outlook on the Web also.
+You can also configure your Office 365 account in Outlook Web.
 The environment will remain the same with some minor differences.
 If the contacts are deleted, then you can recover them using the following 2 methods:

-1. Recover contacts from Deleted Folder: Just like all mailbox items, even the contacts, when deleted, directly go to the deleted folder.
+Just like all mailbox items, even the contacts, when deleted, go directly to the deleted folder.
 You can recover the contacts using these steps.

 1. On the People page, go to the Deleted Folder.